What Does It Mean When You Physically Feel Things In Your Dreams?

 When you perceive an object or a thing without it actually existing, that’s a hallucination.

-When someone a hypnagogic hallucination, it’s usually right before they fall asleep.
+When someone has a hypnagogic hallucination, it’s usually right before they fall asleep.
 The person often snaps awake, fearful that what they thought they experienced was real.
 The hallucinations can range from seeing shapes and colors to hearing voices or music.

 Sometimes the hypnagogic hallucinations are heard.
 Perhaps it’s a beep, a faucet drip, or a popping noise.
 Yet sometimes, it actually isn’t a hallucination.
 One model of smoke detector would emit a beep every 10 minutes or so to let the user know it was time to change the battery.
 One type of battery-powered wristwatch, too, would emit a chirp every so often when its battery was failing.
 If you’re storing that wristwatch in a drawer and its battery is running out, you’re going to be hearing that chirp every once in a while.
 You may end up thinking that it’s in your imagination because you’ve forgotten all about the watch or didn’t know that it did that.